Ernest B. Orsatti

 He served on active duty in the United States Army and as a part-time military lawyer in the United States Army Reserves Judge Advocate General’s Corp, ascending to the rank of lieutenant colonel.

-Ernie is an active member of the employment law section of the American Bar Association, where he serves as the chapter editor for the treatise “The Developing Labor Law.”
+Ernie is an active member of the employment law section of the American Bar Association, where he serves as a chapter editor for the treatise “The Developing Labor Law.”
 He has also been a contributing editor to the treatise “How Arbitration Works” by Elkouri & Elkouri.
 Ernie is a member of the Pennsylvania Bar Association and the Allegheny County Bar Association, where he serves as a member of the Professional Ethics Committee.
 He also served on the legal committee of the Pittsburgh chapter of the American Civil Liberties Union.